 Raising animals for the purpose of human consumption appears to be something of a moral and ethical dilemma, and here's why: Animals including cattle, sheep, chickens, hogs, geese, ducks, goats, and all others are living, thinking, feeling beings...

 Cornish Cross chickens were created to provide meat.
-If you have any questions about how to raise them yourself as meat birds in your own back yard, this guide will certainly answer any questions you may have about the breed.
+If you have questions about how to raise them yourself as meat birds in your own backyard, this guide will certainly answer any you may have.

 The Problem With CAFOs: Why They Are an Unsustainable System for Raising Livestock

 Factory farming, or Concentrated Animal Feeding Operations (CAFOs), are inhumane and produce unsanitary and polluting conditions.

 Biological vs. Chemical Pest Control: Benefits and Disadvantages